PAGE Table of Contents

 with the intention of learning more about the planet’s weather and surface conditions.
 Unfortunately, due to engine trouble,

-the probe failed to make it into the planet’s orbit.
 Since that time, it has remained in a heliocentric orbit, some 134 million kilometers from Venus,

 conducting scientific studies on the solar wind.
 However, JAXA is going to make one more attempt to slip the probe into Venus’